pmiggs/Py-Maze_Pathfinder/README.md

 <img src="Solution_1.png" width="130" height="130">
 <img src="Solution_2.png" width="130" height="130">

 It was perhaps the most difficult program I handled back in college and there is definitely room for optimization in the code given its verbose nature.
-Nonetheless, I call this a definitive moment because I deferred from the application process because I paricipated in week-long UAAP competition in fencing.
-Thus, it became a great example of "right place, wrong time".
+Nonetheless, I call this a definitive moment because of the plot twist: I deferred from the application process.
+I prioritized participating in the week-long UAAP competition in fencing as one of the representatives of my university.
+Thus, it became a great example of a "right place, wrong time".